- Application Information

 The Scott Turner Awards are funded by income from an endowment established by a bequest from the estate of Dr. Scott Turner.
-In the Fall term, the Chair of the Turner Committee will send EARTH students an announcement with guidelines on the application and the deadline (usually in November).
-Project proposals must support research costs (e.g., geochemical analyses, travel for field or collections research, computational costs) but cannot cover conference travel, publication, or salaries costs.
+In the Fall term, the Turner Committee solicits proposals from EARTH graduate students.
+The deadline is usually in November.
+Project proposals must support research costs (e.g., geochemical analyses, travel for field or collections research, computational costs) but cannot cover conference travel, publication, or salaries.

 - All EARTH graduate students are eligible to apply every proposal cycle except students who are defending their degree on a Fall calendar (i.e. within three months of submitting this proposal).

 - The proposed project must differ significantly from previously funded Turner projects and prior funding should be largely spent before new funds are requested.
 If justified, exceptions to this are allowed.